sebaastiano/satellite-image-segmentation/README.md

 ## License

-This project is part of an academic examination.
-MIT License - see the LICENSE file for details.
+MIT License.
+See LICENSE file for details.

 ## Acknowledgments